 When is a wheat or gluten-free, or low FODMAP diet necessary or potentially beneficial?

-A wheat or gluten-free, or low FODMAP diet may be necessary or potentially beneficial in the following conditions:
+Aside from CD, a wheat or gluten-free, or low FODMAP diet may be necessary or potentially beneficial in the following conditions:

 - Wheat allergy.
 No reported connection between wheat allergy and SS.
 In wheat allergy, a wheat or gluten-free diet is necessary.
 To learn more about wheat allergy, see ‘Question 3’.